Jestixx/PythonHotkeys/README.md

 # PythonHotkeys
 This is a pure python hotkey

-Essentiallly it makes a loop thten it says that if it sees a certain key being pressed, press and release this key
+Essentiallly it makes a loop thten it says that if it sees a certain key being pressedto press what you have set.

 example